Erik the Conqueror: Plot

 In 786 A.D., three Viking ships land in England.
 King Harald, the only Viking chieftain interested in maintaining peace, makes a plea to King Loter.
 The English king sends Sir Rutford to work out a deal with the Vikings.
 Rutford stages a surprise attack on the Vikings.
-King Harald is felled by an arrow fired by Rutford's chief assassin.
+Rutford's chief assassin kills King Harald with an arrow.
 During the battle, Harald's two young sons, Erik and Eron, are whisked away by one of his chiefs.
 Eron is rescued, but Erik is left behind in the chaos.

 Later, King Loter appears and threatens to strip Rutford of his title.
-Rutford retaliates by having his assassin kill Loter with an arrow.
+Rutford retaliates by having his assassin kill Loter.
 Loter's wife, Queen Alice, flees and, after finding Erik hiding on the beach, decides to raise him as her son.

 Twenty years later, the Vikings once again wage war against England.
-The adult Eron has fallen in love with a vestal virgin named Daya, the identical twin sister of the vestal Rama.
+The adult Eron is in love with vestal virgin Daya, the identical twin sister of the vestal Rama.
 They hide their love out of fear of being executed.
-Eron tells Daya that a king is permitted to marry a vestal.
 Viking leader King Olaf makes a pact with the kingdoms of Iceland, Norway, and Sweden to invade England again.
 Due to his age, Olaf appoints a younger to lead the attack.
-Olaf chooses Eron, but his choice is contested by Garian, who wishes to be elected leader.
+Olaf chooses Eron, but Garian contests his choice, wishing to be elected leader.
 A vote by 100 warriors is taken.
 Olaf declares that they will have to fight to the death.
 Eron is victorious but refuses to kill Garian, asking him to serve as his right-hand man.

 In England, the adult Erik is appointed Duke of Helford and leader of the English sea forces, replacing Sir Rutford.
 Rutford plants an agent on board to set fire to Erik's ship while at sea.

 The Viking and English fleets meet in the North Sea, and a battle begins.
 Vikings board Erik's flagship just as the agent sets fire to it.
 In the battle, Erik and Eron fight.
 Erik's ship catches fire.
 Erik jumps overboard and washes ashore in Viking land.
 Rama finds him.
 He points Erik in the direction of a fishing village, where the Vikings accept him as a shipwrecked fisherman.

-In England, Sir Rutford proposes marriage to the queen, who rebuffs him.
-Eron and his men arrive.
-Eron then appoints Rutford as Regent and takes Queen Alice as a hostage back to Viking land.
+Eron and his men arrive in England.
+Eron appoints Rutford as Regent and takes Queen Alice as a hostage back to Viking land.
 There, Rama is assigned to look after Queen Alice.
 Rama notices that the queen also wears a cross and mentions this to Erik.
-Demanding to know the prisoner's name, Erik is shocked to find that it is his 'mother'.
+Demanding to know the prisoner's name, Erik learns that it is his 'mother'.